Skip to content

 Can You Cut Aluminum with a Wood Blade

-Can I cut aluminum with a miter saw?
-You can work with aluminum using a miter saw and a non-ferrous metal cutting blade.
-For chopping aluminum extrusions, channels, pipelines, etc., a miter saw is a suitable option.
-But can you cut aluminum with a wood blade on a miter saw?
+YES, You can use a miter saw with a non-ferrous metal cutting blade to cut aluminum.
+A miter saw is a suitable option for chopping aluminum extrusions, channels, pipelines, etc. But can you cut aluminum with a wood blade on a miter saw?

 10 TPI x 12 Inch Blade Diameter = 120